Information for International Students

 For those planning to wire funding from abroad, Rice University has partnered with flywire to facilitate this process at as low a cost to you as possible.
 Please reference the University Cashier's Office for additional information.

-Banco de M√©xico-FIDERH is a federal trust managed by the Central Banco de M√©xico that offers affordable low-interest loans to Mexican students for graduate studies either in Mexico or abroad.
+Banco de México-FIDERH is a federal trust managed by the Central Banco de México that offers affordable low-interest loans to Mexican students for graduate studies either in Mexico or abroad.
+The Jones Graduate School of Business (JGSB) participates in a collaboration agreement with FIDERH.
+If (1) a Full Time MBA applicant is awarded an admissions scholarship and (2) is approved for funding by FIDERH, the JGSB guarantees that the total admissions scholarship award will be a minimum of 25% of tuition.

 US Loan Organizations

 US banks require international students to have a US Citizen or Permanent Resident (green card holder) co-signer when applying.
-Rice University's Office of Financial Aid Private Loans page contains an historical lender list that may assist your search.
+The Student Financial Services Private Loans page contains an historical lender list that may assist your search.
 If interested, please navigate to that page and select the ELMSelect link at the bottom.
 Please note that you are not limited to this list and may apply with any lending institution of your choice.
 Due to the loan processing timeline, we recommend you begin the application process no earlier than May 15 for the coming academic year.
 Processing begins around June 1.

 Frequently Asked Questions